 The Scholarly project is the culminating experience of the Primary Care Scholars Program.
 The project was completed individually or with up to five collaborators.

-Scholarly Projects could have one of 4 different focus areas:
+Scholarly Projects have 4 different focus areas:

 Community Activity for Scholars